Published M-Anation, Maryland Mensa newsletter, June 2018

 Stuart Ritchie’s excellent Intelligence, subtitle All That Matters.
 McGraw-Hill, 2015.
 ISBN 9 781444 791877 presents the informative and convincing example from the 1960s.

-The Norwegian government (p 92) decided to add two extra years to the mandatory curriculum for all pupils.Two additional pieces of good luck allowed researches, who came on the scene much later, to turn this into a test of the effects of schooling on IQ.
+The Norwegian government (p 92) decided to add two extra years to the mandatory curriculum for all pupils.Two additional pieces of good luck allowed researchers, who came on the scene much later, to turn this into a test of the effects of schooling on IQ.

 - First, Norway implemented the reform at different times in different sections of the country.
 It occurred in some areas years before it happened in others